dr-zool/matlab/README.md

 title(’Typical example of multiple plots’) axis([0 2*pi -3 3])

-†	Run the flle by typing example2 in the Command Window.
+- Run the flle by typing example2 in the Command Window.

 4.2.2	Script side-efiects

 All variables created in a script flle are added to the workspace.
 This may have undesirable efiects, because:
-†	Variables already existing in the workspace may be overwritten.
+- Variables already existing in the workspace may be overwritten.
-†	The execution of the script can be afiected by the state variables in the workspace.
+- The execution of the script can be afiected by the state variables in the workspace.

 As a result, because scripts have some undesirable side-efiects, it is better to code any complicated applications using rather function M-flle.

 4.3	M-File functions

 As mentioned earlier, functions are programs (or routines) that accept input arguments and return output arguments.
 Each M-flle function (or function or M-flle for short) has its own area of workspace, separated from the MATLAB base workspace.

 4.3.1	Anatomy of a M-File function

 This simple function shows the basic parts of an M-flle. function f = factorial(n)	(1)
 % FACTORIAL(N) returns the factorial of N.   (2)
 % Compute a factorial value.
 (3)
 f = prod(1:n);	(4)

 The first line of a function M-flle starts with the keyword function.
 It gives the function name and order of arguments.
 In the case of function factorial, there are up to one output argument and one input argument.
-Table 4.1 summarizes the M-flle function.
 As an example, for n = 5, the result is,

 >>	f = factorial(5);

-Anatomy of a M-File function

-Part no.	M-flle element	Description
-(1)	Function	Deflne the function name, and the
-	deflnition	number and order of input and line	output arguments
-(2)	H1 line	A one line summary description
-		of the program, displayed when you
-		request Help
-(3)	Help text	A more detailed description of
-		the program
-(4)	Function body	Program code that performs
-		the actual computations

 In addition, it is important to note that function name must begin with a letter, and must be no longer than than the maximum of 63 characters.
 Furthermore, the name of the text flle that you save will consist of the function name with the extension .m.
 Thus, the above example flle would be factorial.m.

 4.3.2	Input and output arguments

 As mentioned above, the input arguments are listed inside parentheses following the function name.
 The output arguments are listed inside the brackets on the left side.
 They are used to transfer the output from the function flle.
 The general form looks like this

 function [outputs] = function_name(inputs)